 There is a risk in choosing a data provider, for example, if the data is weak or doesn't fit TCC's needs.
 Before choosing its data provider for the Fund, TCC carried out a due diligence process to analyze the proposed approximation methodologies as well as the coverage ratio of our investment universe and made the best decision based on these criteria.
-We keep abreast of new market practices on an ongoing basis, and plan to conduct a search for a new data provider every 3 years to ensure that we constantly have access to the partner that best meets our needs.
+We keep abreast of new market practices on an ongoing basis, and evaluate data providers based on our evolving needs in ESG data.

 The data used for the ESG score of Canadian provinces often lags the current period by several years, which can make it difficult to reflect current provincial performance.
-Since there are no public sources of information with more recent data, and data providers face the same problem, this is a limitation of the model that we are comfortable with.
+Since there are no other known public sources of information with more recent data, and data providers face the same problem, this is a limitation of the model that we are comfortable with.

 TCC measures the carbon intensity of the Fund's corporate components.
 A company's scope 1 and scope 2 greenhouse gas emissions and revenue are used to calculate its carbon intensity.
 Not all companies report their greenhouse gas emissions; thus, carbon intensity estimates for individual companies can vary greatly among data providers.
-TCC has chosen MSCI as a data provider, which uses proprietary models to estimate GHG emissions, when a company's reporting does not align with the GHG protocol framework, or does not represent emissions across all its geographies and operations.
+TCC has chosen MSCI as a data provider, which uses proprietary models to estimate GHG emissions, when a company's reporting does not align with the GHG protocol framework or does not represent emissions across all its geographies and operations.
 TCC also reports to its clients the Fund's calculated scope 1 and 2 coverage ratio to account for the missing data.